Dyrits/GITHUB-PROFILE/README.md

   projects: {
     github: {
       display: true, // Display GitHub projects?
-      header: 'Github Projects',
+      header: "Github Projects",
-      mode: 'automatic', // Mode can be: 'automatic' or 'manual'
+      mode: "automatic", // Mode can be: 'automatic' or 'manual'
       automatic: {
-        sortBy: 'stars', // Sort projects by 'stars' or 'updated'
+        sortBy: "stars", // Sort projects by 'stars' or 'updated'
         limit: 8, // How many projects to display.
         exclude: {
           forks: false, // Forked projects will not be displayed if set to true.
-          projects: [], // These projects will not be displayed. example: ['arifszn/my-project1', 'arifszn/my-project2']
+          projects: [] // These projects will not be displayed. example: ['arifszn/my-project1', 'arifszn/my-project2']
-        },
+        }
       },
       manual: {
         // Properties for manually specifying projects
-        projects: ['arifszn/gitprofile', 'arifszn/pandora'], // List of repository names to display. example: ['arifszn/my-project1', 'arifszn/my-project2']
+        projects: ["arifszn/gitprofile", "arifszn/pandora"] // List of repository names to display. example: ['arifszn/my-project1', 'arifszn/my-project2']
-      },
+      }
-    },
+    }
-  },
+  }
 };
 ```